Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * Primary activities - Description goes here

 ### Attack Pattern
-The type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
-Tactics represent the “why” of an ATT&CK technique.
-It is the adversary’s tactical objective: the reason for performing an action.
-Techniques represent “how” an adversary achieves a tactical objective by performing an action.
-For example, and adversary may dump credentials to achieve credential access.
-Procedures are the exact ways a particular adversary or piece of software implements a technique.
-See the [Enterprise Matrix](https://attack.mitre.org/) for definitions.
-Use in the order they occur and remove any uneeded entries.
+See the [Enterprise Matrix](https://attack.mitre.org/) for definitions of each of the below areas.
+Use in the order they occur and state no information for entries that don't yet have any information.
 Malware should have a short escription and be detailed below.
 Use list
 * Initial Access
   * [Attack Pattern](URL to source)